wwwted/MySQL-HOWTOs/howtos/install.md

 **Remember, you must manually run the** `<bash$ . ./setenv">` **command in all *terminals* before executing any commands/scripts otherwice they will fail**

+If you want to read the markdown slides offline you have to install a plugin to you browser.
+I use this one on Chrome: https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk

 Install/start MySQL:
 ```
 bash$ ./scripts/create_instances.sh